-The Complaints Policy has been developed to ensure that we achieve these important goals and also aims to promote a culture of fair treatment of clients, maintain the standards of RBS, and comply with regulatory requirements.
+Our Complaint Management Policy has been developed to ensure that we achieve these important goals and also aims to promote a culture of fair treatment of clients, maintain the RBS Group standards, and comply with regulatory requirements.

 When dealing with your complaint, our aim is to be fair to you.
 If we find that you have suffered loss or inconvenience as a result of our error or omission, we will aim to return you to the position you would have been in had the error or omission not occurred.

 - We will acknowledge receipt of your complaint in writing.

 - We will thoroughly investigate your complaint to ascertain all the relevant facts.

 - We will endeavour to resolve your complaint as fairly as possible and at the earliest opportunity.

 - Your complaint will be handled by employees who are suitably equipped and competent.
 If we need to use a third party administrator, we will use only those which we have approved, and we will oversee their activities to ensure that they meet NatWest Markets’ Complaints Handling Standards and comply with our Complaint Management Policy.

 - If we consider that your complaint would be more appropriately dealt with by another part of the RBS Group, we will refer your complaint to that business.

 - Within eight weeks of receiving your complaint, we will report to you in writing on the outcome of our investigation, and, where your complaint is upheld, propose a fair resolution.

 - If your complaint is particularly complex, it may take longer to investigate or to reach a final decision; in which case, we will still write to you eight weeks after receiving your complaint and will tell you when we expect to be able to provide a response.